All posts tagged: Akhuni

 Recipe | Learn How to Make The Famous Axone (Fermented Soyabean) From Nagaland

-[First published on 25th May, 2019] Axone (pronounced ‘Aakhuni’) is fermented soyabean paste with a very strong pungent smell, and is one of the most popular spices from Nagaland, in the North East of India.
-It is indigenous of the ‘Sumi’ Naga tribe but is widely used across all Naga dishes.
-Locals in Nagaland usually buy them from the market, and rarely make them at home.
-Axone made by the Sumi tribe is most favored obviously.
-Today, we have Inali Jane Ayemi, a passionate cook from Nagaland, to show us the entire process of making Axone at home.
-The only ingredients we need here are the soyabeans, a pressure cooker, and leaves to wrap them for fermentation.
+[First published on 25th May, 2019] Axone (pronounced ‘Aakhuni’) is a fermented soybean paste with a very strong pungent smell, and it is one of the most popular spices from Nagaland, in the North East of India.
+It is indigenous to the ‘Sumi’ Naga tribe but is widely used across all Naga dishes.
+While locals in Nagaland usually buy it from the market, it is also made at home.
+Axone made by the Sumi tribe is most favored, obviously.
+Today, we have Inali Jane Ayemi, a passionate cook from Nagaland, to guide us through the entire process of making Axone at home.
+All we need are soybeans, a pressure cooker, and leaves to wrap them for fermentation.
 The complete process takes about a week.
-Let us get started!
-Preparing Axone (aakhuni) at home: Wash the soya beans and soak it for about 20-30 mins Cook it in a pressure cooker, then strain it dry Then pound the soyabean to make it into a paste (as shown in photo) Wrap portions of the pounded soyabean paste in …
+Let’s get started!
+Preparing Axone (aakhuni) at home: Wash the soya beans and soak them for about 20-30 mins Cook it in a pressure cooker, then strain it dry Then pound the soyabean to make it into a paste (as shown in the photo) Wrap portions of the pounded soyabean paste …

 Rootsandleisure_StickyRiceRecipe